 Rheumatoid arthritis — or RA — is an autoimmune disorder that lasts a lifetime.
 It typically affects your joints, like fingers, shoulders, and knees, but it may affect your eyes, lungs, blood vessels, skin, and heart.
+Since massage therapy can help alleviate pain for many types of chronic pain conditions, it may also help your rheumatoid arthritic symptoms.

 Whether arthritis is a disease or a disorder is debatable.
 Arthritis.org states that the term is an “informal way of referring to joint pain or joint disease.”
-But some scientists say that it’s a “chronic inflammatory autoimmune disease” that is influenced by genetic, epigenetic, and environmental factors.
+However, some scientists say that it’s a “chronic inflammatory autoimmune disease” that is influenced by genetic, epigenetic, and environmental factors.

 Because it’s an autoimmune disorder like scleroderma, EDS, and lupus (SLE), your immune cells attack your healthy connective tissues in rheumatoid arthritis.

 Basically, your immune cells get into your joints and their connective tissues from your blood vessels.
-They “attack” your tissues, causing inflammation and swelling of your joints, which can be painful and quite warm to the touch.
+They “attack” your tissues, causing inflammation and swelling of your joints, which can be painful and warm to the touch.

 One type of antibody called ACPA (anti-citrullinated protein antibodies) has been found to be a highly predictive indicator to having rheumatoid arthritis.